-45-minute session.
-According to those involved in administering the EAP, this additional requirement likely explains the large gap between the proportion of students who begin the English EAP and the proportion who finish it and the fact that there is not a similar gap in math participation.
+There are a number of reasons why students that sit for the exam do not actually complete it.
+Students may sign up at one point in time and then change their minds, or students may begin the exam and then decide they don't want to complete it.
+The English EAP test also requires the completion of an essay that is administered in a separate 45-minute session.
+According to those involved in administering the EAP, this additional requirement likely explains the large gap between the proportion of students who begin the English EAP and the proportion who finish it and why there is not a similar gap in math participation.
 Table 1 also shows that EAP participation has increased over time in English, but has remained fairly flat in math.

-How do students perform on the EAP exam?
 Over three quarters (77 percent) of those who completed the English EAP were deemed not exempt from CSU remedial placement exams in English.
 Nearly half (44.5 percent) of those who completed the math EAP were deemed not exempt from CSU remedial placement exams in math.
 The seemingly higher level of math preparation among examinees stems from the fact that math EAP participants have already achieved a greater level of academic preparation in math than the average high school junior.
-It is important to reiterate that students may gain exemption from taking the remediation placement exams and remedial courses at CSU by other means than EAP (see Appendix Figures A1 and A2, referred to above).
+It is important to reiterate that students may gain exemption from taking the remediation placement exams and remedial courses at CSU by other means than EAP (see figures A1 and A2).

-DATA AND METHODOLOGY
+4. DATA AND METHODOLOGY